Jako/multiTV/README.md

 Transform template variables into a sortable multi item list for the MODX Evolution content management framework

 One example for multiTV usage could be found in [EXAMPLES.md](https://github.com/Jako/multiTV/blob/master/EXAMPLES.md).
-Feel free to add your own examples.
+Feel free to add your own examples there and create a pull request with them.

 Example Images
 --------------